SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/proofpoint-on-demand.md

 ## Log Types

-This App uses Sumo Logic’s [Proofpoint on Demand source](https://help.sumologic.com/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/proofpoint-on-demand-source/) to collect data from the Proofpoint On Demand (PoD) Log Service and uses the secure WebSocket (WSS) protocol.
-It securely stores the required authentication, scheduling, and state tracking information.
+This app uses Proofpoint on Demand source to collect the data from Proofpoint On Demand (PoD) Log Service and uses the secure WebSocket (WSS) protocol, which securely stores the required authentication, scheduling, and state tracking information.

-This app uses Proofpoint on Demand source to collect [DataStream 2 Logs](https://techdocs.akamai.com/datastream2/docs/log-format-1#sample-log-lines) for Akamai DataStream.

 ## Sample log message